Everything you need to know about gender identity

 If you’re harassed, judged or made to feel less than normal by someone else because of your gender, then you're being discriminated against.
 It’s important to remember that the other person is in the wrong, not you.
 If people choose to ignore or reject you based on your gender, then they’re missing out on all of who you are.

 Don’t hang around if someone’s attitude towards you is abusive – leave as soon as possible and seek support from a trusted friend or family member.
-Seek outside support if you’re still finding it hard to cope.
+If you’re still finding it hard to cope, seek outside support.
+This could be finding a new and safe group of friends, chatting anonymously with other young people via ReachOut’s Online Community or seeing a mental health professional.

 Talking to someone your gender identity